 Plant the Gladioli corms every two weeks throughout the winter; this will produce a prolonged bloom of your Gladiolas.
 Ideally Gladioli will grow in a sunny area that has a rich soil that is slightly acidic to neutral in pH.

 If you do want to grow from seed, then sow them indoors first.
 Sow Gladioli seeds at a depth of 3 mm (1/8th inch); it should take them about three to six weeks to germinate at a temperature of 20 to 24 degrees centigrade (68-75°F).
 Transplant young Gladioli seedlings about three weeks after the last chance of a frost.

 Gladioli in bloom by born1945.

-It is fairly easy to look after Gladiolus species such as Sword lily and Gladioli.
+It is fairly easy to look after genus members such as Sword lily and Gladioli.
 They should be watered regularly.
 Stake taller Gladiolus varieties; especially if you have had to plant them shallowly.
 Gladioli should be fertilised three times a year; upon bud development; upon blooming and following blooming.

-If you require more Gladioli then propagate by planting the cormells that the older corms produce.
+If you require more plants then propagate by planting the cormells that older corms produce.

 If you enjoy the information on this site, then you'll love my book: The GardenersHQ Plant Growing Guide

 It contains information on how to grow nearly 500 different plant genera from seeds and bulbs in your Garden.